 Every year, significant expenses are generated by employees traveling abroad for business.
 In Europe alone, a staggering EUR 159.5 billion in VAT revenue remained unclaimed in 2014, according to figures released by the European Commission.
 A significant portion of this unclaimed VAT was forfeited due to invoices submitted with incomplete or incorrect information.
 While the company may choose to reimburse an employee for T&E expenses submitted on a faulty invoice, the company itself is unable to reclaim the VAT paid, leading to millions of dollars lost every year.
 These funds could be easily recoverable by following a few simple guidelines that will ensure that your organization can reclaim the VAT rightfully due to them.

-Based on our years of expertise in the field, we have culled a number of basic guidelines to help employees who travel for business submit proper invoices for their T&E expenses, including expenses for hotels, restaurants, taxis, car rental, fuel and conferences.
+Based on our years of expertise in the field, we have culled a number of basic guidelines to recover VAT in order to help employees who travel for business submit proper invoices for their T&E expenses, including expenses for hotels, restaurants, taxis, car rental, fuel and conferences.

 1. Original invoice only

 - Make sure to bring back an original invoice.
 An original invoice should have the word “Invoice” written in English or in the local language i.e. “Rechnung” (German), “Fattura” (Italian), “Factura” (Spanish), “Faktura” (Swedish), “Factuur” (Dutch), “SZÁMLA” (Hungarian) or “Factur” (French) “Kvitto” (Scandinavian).

 - Do not accept a copy / proforma invoice / bill / credit card slip, “Ricevuta” (Italy), “SZÁMLA MINTA” or “SZÁM” (Hungary).

 - Credit card slip / receipt – is not sufficient without the VAT invoice.
 You will often need to request the VAT invoice explicitly.